 Yes, making this a habit (even on the weekends) might take a while.

-But in a few weeks and like the other habits – you’ll get used to it.
+But in a few weeks and like the other habits and routines – you’ll get used to it.

 I’m pretty sure you might have heard this before but health is wealth my friend.